 It’s understandable why you considered buying glasses or contacts in the first place – you want to be able to see!
 However, there are other ways you can improve your vision without risking damaging them.

 1. Lasik Surgery

-Depending on the reason for your poor vision, eye surgeons can perform various types of surgeries to physically correct them.
-While it may be tempting to choose surgery and fix your vision once and for all, the truth isn’t all that it’s meant to be.
-Lasik surgery may resolve one issue in your eyes right now, but it doesn’t prevent new vision impairments and changes that can develop as you age or your lifestyle changes; it’s not permanent.
+Depending on the reason for your poor vision, eye surgeons can perform various surgeries to physically correct them.
+While it may be tempting to choose surgery and fix your vision once and for all, it isn’t perfect.
+Lasik surgery may resolve one issue in your eyes right now, but it doesn’t prevent new vision impairments.
+Changes can develop in your eyes as you age or your lifestyle changes; it’s not permanent.
 There are also multiple health risks and medical mishaps that can occur from eye surgery.

 2. Lifestyle Changes

 You may not be able to return your eyesight to how it was as a child, but you can certainly prevent it from getting worse.
 Start by ensuring you “exercise” your eyes for up-close and distance vision multiple times a day.
 Don’t rely on glasses (if you already have them).
 Allow your eye muscles to build strength.
 Do eye exercises to retain your eyes’ mobility, flexibility, and shape.